fatherdougalmaguire/LifeOnMARS/README.md

 LifeOnMARS  is a Core Wars environment written in Swift/SwiftUI

-I'm aiming for a fully compliant ISCW 94 MARS virtual machine as well as IDE
+I'm aiming for a fully compliant ISCW 94 MARS virtual machine as well as IDE, Debugger, Hill functionality and Warrior evolution capability

+And at some point along the way,  it will be ported to Windows, Linux and Microbee

 Why ?